supserrr/momo-data/README.md

 ## Overview

 This system processes XML-formatted SMS data from mobile money services, cleans and normalizes the data, categorizes transactions, and stores everything in a SQLite database.
-The web dashboard provides visual analytics and transaction insights.
+The web dashboard provides analytics and transaction insights.

 ## Quick Start